atbcb/usab-uswds/webinars/_posts/2021-09-28-section-508-best-practices-the-civil-rights-complaint-portal-an-accessibility-journey.md

 ### Session Questions

 This session is accepting questions from registered users.
 After you have registered to participate in this session, you can submit your questions on your **[Account Manager page.](https://www.accessibilityonline.org/cioc-508/accountManager)** Please note: the number of questions will be limited and submissions will be closed well before the session starts to provide time to prepare answers.

+### Privacy Statement

+In order to register for this webinar you will need to create an account and provide, at a minimum, your name, email address, phone number, city, and country.
+If you do not wish to create an account, you may watch this webinar after it has been recorded.
+Webinars are typically posted two days after the live session.
+You can access previously recorded Section 508 webinars on the [Great Lakes ADA Center Section 508 Best Practices Archives webpage](https://www.accessibilityonline.org/cioc-508/archives/).
+Be advised that in order to obtain continuing education credits, you must register and create an account.
+See [Continuing Education Recognition Request Policy](https://www.accessibilityonline.org/continuing-education/CEUDetails.aspx).